 In the more aggressive form of Dupuytren’s the disease progresses much faster and has a higher chance of recurring, despite the use of treatments including creams.

 Despite its slow progression, patients affected by Dupuytren’s should seek medical help.
 What starts as a small pull on the fingers can slowly cause a permanent disability.

 This occurs when the fingers become severely bent towards the palm, thus leading to an ability to perform day-to-day activities.
 We must mention that such extreme conditions are rare but they do exist.

 People affected by Dupuytren’s are often unable to perform the simplest of jobs.
 This puts a stop to their means of earning a living.
 Thankfully, people affected by Dupuytren’s can actually earn disability benefits based on the severity of the condition.

 If someone wishes to claim their disability benefits, there are certain rules or criteria they must meet and follow.
 These include:

-The effects can be serious.
-Seek help before things get out of hands.
+The effects of this disease can be serious.
+Seek help before things get out of hand.